niruparekh09/DSA/README.md

-This is repo where I will add all my code regarding learning Java with Data Structure.
+This is repo where I will add all my code regarding learning Java and Data Structure.